saleor/saleor-docs/docs/dashboard-configuration.md

 #### Adding a Product Type

-Click on the [[Add Product Type]] icon on the right above the main product types list.
+Click on the [[Add&nbsp;Product&nbsp;Type]] icon on the right above the main product types list.
 The initial page has fields for Information, Shipping, and Taxes.
 An Attributes section also appears once the Product Type is saved.

 ![Adding product type](assets/dashboard-config/2.png)